| |

 Step 3: Embellishments and Details The embellishment table was arguably the most popular spot in the room.
 Women were digging through baskets of lace and using hot glue to attach embroidered appliqués to the sides of their cases.

 The atmosphere in that room was electric.
 The sound of women laughing, sharing supplies, asking for design opinions, and bonding over the shared experience of creating was exactly why I started Festive Fun.
-We ate, we drank, we crafted until our hands were covered in paint, and every single person left with a piece of “baggage” they were actually excited to carry.
+Everyone ate, drank, and crafted until our hands were covered in paint.
+Everyone left with a piece of “baggage” they were actually excited to carry.

 As everyone stepped back to admire the lineup, the energy in the room shifted into pure, unadulterated pride.
-So many women looked at their customized cases and said some version of, “I honestly had no idea I was this crafty!”
+Women looking at their customized cases and saying some version of, “I honestly had no idea I was this crafty!”
 That is exactly the magic of these events.
-You do not need to be a professional artist or have a perfectly curated aesthetic; you just need to give yourself the time and permission to play.
+You don’t need to be a professional artist or have a perfectly curated aesthetic.
+Just give yourself the time and permission to play.

 But beyond the beautiful, maximalist luggage sitting on those tables, something even better happened.
-Women who had walked into Granny Camp as complete strangers were swapping phone numbers, taking pictures of each other with their masterpieces, and making plans to come back together for Summerween.
+Women who walked into Granny Camp as strangers were swapping phone numbers.
+Taking pictures of each other with their masterpieces and making plans to come back together for Summerween.
 Real connections were made over shared bottles of paint and digging through bins of vintage lace.

 Seeing the genuine pride on everyone’s faces as they showed off their finished pieces is a feeling I will never get over.
 They took something forgotten and made it completely, unapologetically their own.